Scientific: Rosa banksiae

 9-24

-Landscape Use: Landscape accent plant, ground cover for slopes, raised planter beds, overhanging trellis and arbor
+Landscape Use: Landscape accent plant, ground cover for slopes, raised planter beds, overhanging trellis and arbor.

-Foliage/Texture: Small medium green pinnately compound leaves on green thorn less stems, medium fine texture (fine textured for a rose)
+Foliage/Texture: Small medium green pinnately compound leaves on green thorn less stems; medium fine texture (fine textured for a rose).

-Flowers & Fruits: Clusters of axillary white to yellow small flowers, single or double, not fragrant, borne on old wood produced the previous growth season, fruit inconspicuous to sterile
+Flowers & Fruits: Clusters of axillary white to yellow small flowers, single or double, not fragrant, borne on old wood produced the previous growth season, fruit inconspicuous to sterile.

-Single yellow flower - R. banksiae lutescens
+Single yellow flower - Rosa banksiae lutescens

-Double yellow flower - R. banksiae lutea
+Double yellow flower - Rosa banksiae lutea

-Single white flower - R. banksiae normalis
+Single white flower - Rosa banksiae normalis

-The single form, Rosa banksiae normalis, is believed to be the original wild form.
+Flower factoids: The single form, Rosa banksiae normalis, is believed to be the original wild form.
 More commonly grown now are the double varieties.
-R. banksiae banksiae was the first to be botanically described, introduced from Canton, China in 1807 by William Kerr to Kew Gardens, England and named after the wife of Sir Joseph Banks (at that time the director of Kew).
+Rosa banksiae banksiae was the first to be botanically described, introduced from Canton, China in 1807 by William Kerr to Kew Gardens, England and named after the wife of Sir Joseph Banks (at that time the director of Kew).
 It is unclear if this is a hybrid cultivar, as both double and single forms are found in the wilds of China.
 The white Lady Banks' rose was once the most common in cultivation, but largely became replaced by the double yellow (subspecies lutea).

-Seasonal Color: Abundant floral color in mid spring
+Seasonal Color: Abundant floral color in mid spring (mid March in Phoenix) for about one week.

 Temperature: Tolerant

-Light: Partial shade to full sun
+Light: Partial shade to full sun.

 Soil: Tolerant